NomiChirps/tplp2/README.md

   - [ ] gui for monitoring & calibration
   - [ ] print some brackets to calibrate it against my digital scale
   - [ ] supply 5V to HX711
-- [ ] read about the hardware interpolators in rp2040
 - [ ] Create a front panel UI (assignee: wembly :)
   - [ ] make the touch target for the settings back button bigger...
   - [ ] fatal error handler to display the stack trace before crashing